 Under the framework agreement, Iberdrola, S.A. must provide the relevant services pursuant to standard market conditions.
 Iberdrola, S.A. cannot receive financial or other types of consideration on a more favorable basis than what a third party in a substantially similar circumstance would receive.
 Iberdrola, S.A. must provide the relevant services in a manner that will not impair our decision making capacity, while we must provide accurate and complete information to Iberdrola, S.A. to enable Iberdrola, S.A. to effectively provide the relevant services.
 Iberdrola, S.A. must provide the relevant services with a level of expertise, care and diligence that a company providing these services on the open market would provide.
-We assume any liability that may derive from damage or losses attributable to the instructions or information provided to Iberdrola, S.A. is also required to notify us before December 31 of each year regarding the estimated price for each service contracted for the following year.
+We assume any liability that may derive from damage or losses attributable to the instructions or information provided to Iberdrola, S.A.; provided that Iberdrola, S.A. will only be liable for non-performance, defective performance or negligence.
+Iberdrola, S.A. is also required to notify us before December 31 of each year regarding the estimated price for each service contracted for the following year.

 The framework agreement contains provisions relating to confidentiality, requiring each party to safeguard all information received by the other under the framework agreement.
 However, we and Iberdrola, S.A. are required to disclose the transactions performed under the framework agreement to the public, both in our annual and periodic public reports in accordance with applicable law.
 The framework agreement is governed by the laws of Spain and contains arbitration provisions for purposes of dispute resolution.
 The framework agreement cannot be modified or assigned without our prior written consent or the prior written consent of Iberdrola, S.A.
-We made payments to Iberdrola, S.A. pursuant the framework agreement in the approximate amount of \$32.5 million for the year ended December 31, 2017.
+We made payments to Iberdrola, S.A. pursuant the framework agreement in the approximate amount of \$31.9 million for the year ended December 31, 2018.